I guide men through crossings.

 I've been shaped by Amir Khalighi, John Wineland, S.N.
 Goenka, School of Lost Borders, the Shipibo lineage, and the wild places that keep teaching me whether I'm ready or not.

-I split my time between Vancouver Island BC and the Sacred Valley of Peru.
+I split my time between the Salish Sea and the Sacred Valley.

 My own cracks run deep.
 The father wound that convinced me I'd never belong.
 The fear of my stutter popping up at the worst moments.
 The addiction that brought me to my knees.